“So who did your psychic paper say you were in order

 eyes again.
 “I am loyal to my master even beyond the grave.
 You

 would give yours up to save your own life.
-I will kill you, then your
+I will kill you and your companions

-in under the birdlike though featherless form that stretched itself to
+chew.
+The Tellon’s birdlike though featherless form stretched itself

-half the height again of the humanoid form.
-The sharp nose was, indeed,
+to half the height again of the humanoid disguise.
+The sharp nose was,

-a beak and the arms and legs both had sharp talons that could rip a body
+indeed, a beak and the arms and legs both had sharp talons that could

 And all he had was his sonic screwdriver and his first incarnation’s